opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_extractors.rst

 follow this pattern as it simplifies computing distances between descriptors.
 Therefore, a collection of descriptors is represented as
-:ref:`Mat` , where each row is a keypoint descriptor.
+:ocv:class:`Mat` , where each row is a keypoint descriptor.

 .. index:: DescriptorExtractor::compute